MartinBINARD/MartinBinard_7_02122021/README.md

 # Before to run this server

+* Create a mysql root user with password as : azerty or change it in the .env.example file.

-* Create a mySQL database called groupomania by default:
+* Then create a mySQL database called groupomania by default:
 ```
 CREATE DATABASE groupomania;
 ```